-The Institute also produces an Annual each year, in which the year’s events are recorded and the scholarly or creative work of Fellows is published.
+The Institute’s Journal has generally been produced annually and provides an opportunity for the year’s events to be recorded and the scholarly or creative work of Fellows to be published.
 This is a collaborative project with European-American University Press, and is circulated free of charge in electronic format to Fellows, as well as being available to purchase in a handsome, cloth-bound hard copy.

 Fellows are warmly encouraged to submit material of professional quality for publication; this may be a scholarly exploration of any aspect of the Arts and Letters, or it might be a poem or short story.
 The Council is particularly keen to publish the work of independent scholars and writers exploring topics not usually approached in mainstream academia, and is happy to offer informal guidance on matters of content and style.
 As a general rule, adherence to scholarly conventions is encouraged, but the style of writing should not be so dry as to discourage the general reader.